kmt112/MaskDetection/readme.md

 ## AI/ML Tutorial
 Date :10 Aug 21
 ## Project Overview
-In light of covid-19 pandemic, Masks and Personal Protection Equipment serves to be one of the best protection against the COVID-19 virus.
+In light of covid-19 pandemic, Masks and Personal Protection Equipment (PPE) serves to be one of the best protection against the COVID-19 virus.
 Masks are one of the most commonly available PPE however, its effectiveness deteroriates if not worn properly.
-Therefore, by creating an CV algorithm that is able to detect whether mask are worn, worn properly and worn at all would help to serve the community better.
-Reason Yolov4 was chosen over other algorithms is due to yolov4 consisitently higher average precision at real-time detection at higher FPS, thus making it the ideal choice.
+Therefore, by creating an CV algorithm that is able to detect whether mask are worn, worn incorrectly or not worn at all would help to serve the community better.
+The model has to react fast therefore requiring lesser computational power than computationally heavy model. this makes yolov4 an ideal algorithm.
+Yolov4 has consisitently higher average precision at real-time detection(FPS: > 45) in addition yolov4 is a one-stage object detector thus making it computationally lighter.
 For more information on YoloV4 perfomance refer to https://blog.roboflow.com/pp-yolo-beats-yolov4-object-detection/
 ### Target Classes
 * `with_mask `​: Mask worn properly
 * `without_mask `​: Mask not worn